omermorad/mockingbird/docs/mock-factory.md

 <details><summary><code>💡Hint</code></summary><p>

 ```
-The .one() method can not be chained,
+This method can not be chained,
-it just return an instance of the class
+it just return an mock which is an instance of the class Bird
 ```
 </p></details>